devonds/automated_data_vis/README.md

 ### Approach
 Data2Vis ([github](https://github.com/victordibia/data2vis), [paper](https://arxiv.org/abs/1804.03126)) provides a precident for automatically translating tabular data into visualizations.
 I intend to modify Data2Vis for this purpose, specifically, to understand and generate visualizations of genomic data as well as other tabular data.

 Data2Vis in turn implements [seq2seq](https://github.com/google/seq2seq), a general model for translating a sequence of one thing to a sequence of another thing.
 It is a recurrent neural network, and the cannonical application is language translation.
 It runs on TensorFlow.

-Here is the model architecture, lifted from the data2vis github page:
+In the case of data2vis, the input is tabular data and the output are attributes of a chart: the most important data fields, the type of chart, data transformations and scales, colors, labels, etc.  Those chart attributes are then translated into a visualization grammer, like seaborn, ggplot2, D3, etc. Here is the model architecture, lifted from the data2vis github page:

 ![data2vis architecture](https://github.com/victordibia/data2vis/blob/master/static/assets/datatransform.jpg?raw=true)